 Let me guess, you are probably scrambling the internet to find some pretty awesome tunes to play at your wedding.
 You're also probably having to click on multiple different articles in order to find songs for each part of your wedding.

-The songs in this list have been compiled have proven themselves as either the most popular, most classic, or just the most well known wedding songs for every aspect of a wedding ceremony.
+The songs in this list have been compiled and have proven themselves as either the most popular, most classic, or just the most well-known wedding songs for every aspect of a wedding ceremony.

 Probably the most important song in any wedding is the song that plays when the bride first makes her entrance and is unveiled to all attendees at the wedding for the first time.

 You may choose to go with a classic song, a breathtaking song, or even a new age song.
-Take your time with picking this song as it is arguably the most important music of a wedding.
+Take your time with picking this song, as it is arguably the most important music for a wedding.